All Episodes

 But what do you mean businesses don't just cut like this?

-Where the place that she works is doing this.
+The place that she works is doing this.

-Priorities, you do it with consensus, you do it with an eye to investing in the future, making sure that you don't hurt jobs.
+You do it with an eye to investing in the future, making sure that you don't hurt jobs.

 What the?

-It's just profoundly embarrassing.
+And it's just profoundly embarrassing.

-He's uh half of the writing duo that has this piece out on the Obama being a puppet master.
+He's half of the writing duo that has this piece out on the Obama being a puppet master.

 We're taking a look at President Obama as the puppet master, all the different strings that he pulls with the media to get very favorable coverage.

-Uh, and we argue in our column that it's an accurate critique.
+This has been the biggest critique by conservatives, and we argue in our column that it's an accurate critique.

 Yeah.